jsmailes/flight_processing/docs/preparing_datasets.rst

 - USA airspace data is imported from a dataset provided by the FAA,
 - Swiss airspace data is exported from OpenAIP and converted to OpenAir format using a free tool.

+This code is intended to be used with very little modification - jupyter notebooks are available for each dataset in the repo, at ``airspace_data_<dataset>.ipynb``.

 **Contents**

 .. toctree::